ellakoa/postcard-poem/content/posts/the-blushing-sun.md

-  not having the time to stop and think he reaches for his golden cloak, dressing in a single stroke, gradually it dawns on him, not many that day will have risen so early to see him that way.
+  not having the time to stop and think he reaches for his golden cloak, dressing in a single stroke, gradually it dawns on him not many that day will have risen so early to see him that way.
   Then.
   To keep him in his finest prime